-Northwest Fiberworx 7.85%

-Otter Creek 4.87%

-Southern Vermont 4.60%

-No CUD 14.91%
+SoVT 4.60% No CUD 14.91%

 This formula is subject to change based on new data and is for informative purposes only.
-The percentage of underserved roads, representing the percentage of grant allocation, in a town not a member of a CUD at the time this RFP is posted shall be allocated to any CUD that a town joins.
 The formula may also be used to analyze proposed projects in individual towns in Non-CUD areas.